Boating Issues

 • boating safety statistics from a talk by the OPP Provincial Marine Coordinator at FOCA’s 2020 Fall Seminar for Lake Associations.

-The following information is available to FOCA Members and Annual Supporters.
 Need help with your login?
-Contact us!
-Not yet a Member or Annual Supporter?
+Contact us for assistance during business hours.
+Not yet a Member Association?
 Find out why you should be!

 Transport Canada (TC) launched a “Let’s Talk” web portal to collect public comments about possible changes to small vessel (boat) noise emissions.
 This consultation closed May 13, 2023.